Cognitive Impairment & Dementia

 - Repetition-you may ask the same questions multiple times without realizing it or tell the same story without realizing that you have already told the story.

 - Struggling with a sense of direction, even in a familiar area

 - Difficulty completing daily tasks

-Dementia can typically be identified by a neurologist in its moderate and severe stages.
-However, when mild cognitive impairment or mild dementia is present, neurologists may refer for neuropsychological testing to help determine if cognitive decline is present (i.e. greater decline than would be expected for one’s age).
+Dementia or cognitive impairment can typically be identified by a neurologist in its moderate and severe stages.
+However, when the mild cognitive impairment or mild dementia is present, neurologists may refer for neuropsychological testing to help determine if dementia and cognitive decline are present (i.e. greater decline than would be expected for one’s age).
 Neuropsychological testing can determine if a decline in functioning has occurred, and it can measure both personality and cognitive functioning in different domains.
 If you or your doctor believe that you may have experienced cognitive decline, a neuropsychological evaluation is a great place to start the diagnostic process.